vincent-peugnet/wcms/MANUAL.md

 ##### Authors

 List of [users](#user-levels) that have edited the page, or that can do it.
 You have to be at least [super-editor](#super-editor) to add or remove authors.

+##### Linkto

+This is not an editable metadata.
+It's a list of all pages that are linked from the current page.
+This is analysed when the page is rendered.

 #### Content